open-telemetry/opentelemetry-collector-contrib/exporter/tanzuobservabilityexporter/README.md

 ## Tanzu Observability Specific Attributes

 - Application identity tags, which are [required by Tanzu Observability](https://docs.wavefront.com/trace_data_details.html#how-wavefront-uses-application-tags), are added if they are missing.
     - `application` is set to "defaultApp".
-You can override the default value using the exporter configuration.
     - `service` is set to "defaultService".
-You can override the default value using the exporter configuration.

 ## Exporter Configuration